This page shows you what Chinese medicine says about trying to conceive – your fertility center – and your chance of getting pregnant.

-Here are just a few of the possibilities in Chinese medicine:
+Here are some possibilities in Chinese medicine:

 In treating women with infertility, knowing about and diagnosing problems with these issues and knowing how to use these extra-ordinary channels can be essential for success.
 But in trying to explain this overall picture simply, I have omitted them.

-There are six main causes:
+There are six main causes in Chinese medicine: